- Expressing By Hand

 Make sure your pump and all the parts (bottles, valves, funnel etc) are clean and sterile before using them.
 If your baby is in hospital because they are ill or premature, your midwife will help you clean and sterilise the equipment.

 You may want to store some of the breast milk you have expressed to use at a later time.
-If you do this, make sure it is in a sterilised container such as a bottle or special milk storage bags – remember to label and date it.
+If you do this, make sure it is in a sterilised container ( An ice cube tray is good) or special milk storage bags – remember to label and date it.
 It is best to store it in small quantities so you avoid wasting any.

 Your breast milk can then be kept: